-Liz is Editorial Manager at Oriel Square.
-She leads a number of complex print and digital projects, mostly in Primary English and Maths.
+Liz is Publishing Delivery Manager at Oriel Square.
+She leads a number of complex print and digital projects and is our Subject Champion for primary English.

 How do you create great digital content to enhance reading?